aefarrell/aefarrell.github.io/_posts/2021-01-09-vapour_cloud_explosion_example.md

 where $E$ is the explosive energy and $r$ the distance from the explosion epicentre.
 Which in this case we can take as the centre of the cloud and estimate to be half-way to $x_i$

-A spreadsheet with the BST curves is provided along with the CCPS *Guidelines for Chemical Process Quantitative Risk Analysis* [^ccps-3] from which I've extracted just the positive overpressure curves as a csv.
+A spreadsheet with the BST curves is provided along with the CCPS *Guidelines for Chemical Process Quantitative Risk Analysis* ([AIChE/CCPS 2000](#ccps-2000)) from which I've extracted just the positive overpressure curves as a csv.

-[^ccps-3]: *Guidelines for Chemical Process Quantitative Risk Analysis, 2nd Ed.*, Center for Chemical Process Safety/AIChE, 2000

 ```julia